 Roseville Housing Commission

-Roseville Housing Commission is a Public Housing Agency in Roseville, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 25th, 2020, Roseville Housing Commission has 1 waiting lists that are open now or opening soon.
+Roseville Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 29th, 2020, Roseville Housing Commission has 1 waiting lists that are open now or opening soon.

 Roseville Housing Commission serves Roseville.